-The target annual incentive bonuses, as a percentage of base pay, for the executive officers in 2014 were 60% for Dr. Hacksell, and 40% for Dr. Mills and Messrs.
-Baity, Davis and Moore; provided that, since Mr. Davis joined the Company in July 2014 his bonus was pro-rated accordingly.
-For prior years, the target annual incentive bonuses were 50% for Dr. Hacksell, 35% for Dr. Mills and Messrs.
-Aasen and Moore, and 30% for Mr. Baity; provided that, since Mr. Moore joined the Company in August 2013 his bonus was pro-rated accordingly.
-The target bonus percentages were updated for fiscal 2014 to reflect the growth and evolution of the Company and to be competitive with the updated comparator group.
+The target annual incentive bonuses, as a percentage of base pay, for the executive officers in 2015 were 70% for Mr. Davis, 50% for Dr. Stankovic and 40% for Messrs.
+Baity and Moore; provided that, since Dr. Stankovic joined the Company in 2015 his bonus was pro-rated.
+For fiscal 2014, the target annual incentive bonuses were 50% for Dr. Hacksell, 40% for Dr. Mills and Messrs.
+Baity, Davis and Moore; provided that, since Mr. Davis joined the Company in 2014 his bonus was pro-rated; and for fiscal 2013 years, the target annual incentive bonuses were 50% for Dr. Hacksell, 35% for Dr. Mills and Mr. Moore and 30% for Mr. Baity; provided that, since Mr. Moore joined the Company in 2013 his bonus was pro-rated.
 As with other compensation matters, these percentages were set around the 50th percentile of the applicable comparator group.
+For fiscal 2016, the target annual incentive bonuses, as a percentage of base pay, were set at 70% for Mr. Davis, 50% for Dr. Stankovic, and 45% for Messrs.
+Baity and Moore in order to be competitive with the comparator group.
 The Compensation Committee has the discretion to recommend bonus amounts to our Board from 0 to 150% of the applicable target percentage based on the performance of the individual executive officer, his functional area within the Company and the Company as whole.
 The Compensation Committee does not assess the achievement of our corporate goals on an individual or categorical basis, but rather reviews the Company's achievement of the corporate goals in their totality, taking into account the Company's overall performance for the year.
-The Compensation

-Committee also does not make a quantifiable assessment of total corporate goal achievement.
+The Compensation Committee also does not make a quantifiable assessment of total corporate goal achievement.
 Instead, corporate goal achievement as a whole is weighed with the other information available with respect to each executive officer's performance during the year and competitive market information.

-For 2014, our Board established corporate goals related to the following categories: our pimavanserin program, business development, financing and investor relations, and administration and infrastructure.
+For 2015, our Board established corporate goals related to the following categories: our pimavanserin program, business development, financing and investor relations, and administration and infrastructure.

-- Pimavanserin program goals included: - conduct pre-NDA meetings with FDA; - submission of the NDA for pimavanserin; - continued progress with the our study with pimavanserin for Alzheimer's disease psychosis; - managing our ongoing open-label Phase III trial for PDP; - evaluate other indications to be considered for development; - continuing other ongoing studies, and performing other NDA-enabling development; and - conduct pre-commercialization planning and preparation. - Business development goals included evaluating potential business development and project funding opportunities, including securing support for preclinical programs. - Financing and investor relations goals included strengthening our cash position by having 2-year cash runway at year end and executing investor relations activities, including strengthening of the institutional investor base. - Administration and infrastructure goals consisted of evaluating and executing on key strategic hires, facilities objectives related to a 2-year growth plan, executing human resources programs, enhancing information systems, and enhancing the finance function, including financial reporting and modeling capabilities, and other objectives.
+- · Pimavanserin program goals included: - submission of the NDA for pimavanserin to the FDA; - continued progress with the our study with pimavanserin for Alzheimer's disease psychosis; and - conducting a thorough life cycle management program to evaluate other indications to be pursued for development.

+- Commercial department goals included increasing disease awareness of Parkinson's disease psychosis among health care providers and completing organizational preparations in order to support the launch of Nuplazid. - Business development goals included evaluating potential business development and project funding opportunities, and reviewing worldwide plans for pimavanserin. - · Financing and investor relations goals included maintaining our strong cash position and executing investor relations activities. - Administration and infrastructure goals consisted of evaluating and executing on key strategic hires, executing human resources programs, enhancing information systems, and enhancing the human resources function to support a commercial launch, and other objectives.